- Who saves the most from pay-as-you-drive policies?

 PAYD devices can do far more than just record mileage.
 They can measure speed, acceleration, cornering, braking and location, though current plans do not calculate discounts based on GPS data.

-Progressive's website has this: "We won't share Snapshot data with a third party unless it's required to service your insurance policy, prevent fraud, perform research or comply with the law.
+Progressive's website offers this: "We won't share Snapshot data with a third party unless it's required to service your insurance policy, prevent fraud, perform research or comply with the law.
 We also won't use Snapshot data to resolve a claim unless you or the registered vehicle owner gives us permission."